 After a good 10-year run, Andy retired and moved to Florida, which left me with a young family and a business that was booming, instead of hiring and growing the business I decided to stay small with several well managed crews, keep my customers happy and spend more time at home.

 My wife also had a growing career that brought up new paths to consider.
 Her career moved us to Maryland, then Boston, next Missouri and finally back to Maryland.
 In each of these locations I again started a new company but starting from scratch was a new experience and offered new challenges.

 Alex started working with me on and off from 16 until 20 while he was attending a residential remodeling trade school, we even went full time together for a couple of years but neither of us were quite ready for that.
 When we moved to Boston Alex went to work for a large remodeling company.
 Alex worked for the same remodeling company for several years and honed his skills to the point where he became a lead carpenter with them.
 When I returned to Maryland we both knew it was time to join forces and start our own Company FourGen Remodeling in the fall of 2013.
-Koty and Alex, The 3rd and 4th generations of the Kotlas Family are now bringing our families quality and workmanship to Carroll County and the Ellicott City area.
+Koty and Alex, The 3rd and 4th generations of the Kotlas Family are now bringing our families quality and workmanship to Howard & Carroll Counties, MD from Ellicott City to Westminster.
 FourGen Remodeling is Open for Business.

 We hope that you might want to join our list of satisfied customers, Please give us a call today and let us help create your dream.